privatejava/encoins-tools/README.md

 * Launch the [run.sh](https://github.com/encryptedcoins/encoins-tools/blob/main/run.sh) script or use the guide [here](https://github.com/encryptedcoins/encoins-tools/blob/main/RUN.md).
 * After executing ```encoins --run```, make sure that port 3000 is accessible from the outside.
 You can test port accessibility [here](https://www.yougetsignal.com/tools/open-ports/).

+# Reward Distribution
+* Launch all necessary services by executing the [run.sh](https://github.com/encryptedcoins/encoins-tools/blob/main/run.sh) script or by using the guide [here](https://github.com/encryptedcoins/encoins-tools/blob/main/RUN.md).
+* Execute ```encoins --reward X``` to distribute X ada as rewards to your delegators.
+* Wait until the `encoins` app exits.

+How much ada you want to distribute and how much to keep for yourself is up to you!

+**About debts**: Upon completion, you will see `debts.json` file in the `mainnet/apps/encoins` folder.
+It records ada debts to delegators that are too small to distribute.
+If you have such delegators, you will distribute a little bit less than X ada.
+Next time you run ```encoins --reward```, it will also try to pay the existing debts, so make sure you have enough ada to also cover those.

 # Notes

 ## cardano-node